pickleball court

 Pickleball paddles come in many shapes and sizes but all adhere to certain guidelines set forth by governing bodies.

+As far as grip size goes, this will depend entirely on personal preference.
 Most players use 4 1/4″ because it allows them to generate lots of speed without sacrificing control too much.
 Some people even go down as small as 3 5/8″!
-That’s why trying out different paddle models before buying is so important!
+It’s best that you try out different paddle models before buying.

 pickleball paddle